Andrew Yang Makes The Cut To Participate In CNN Climate Change Town Hall

 — Waleed Shahid (@_waleedshahid) August 19, 2019

-Yang claimed that he believed that it was “too late” to avoid many of the effects of climate change, and that in addition to efforts to mitigate the effects, the government needed to work to move people toward higher ground as a result of higher sea levels.
-The author of the The Atlantic piece said that argument, which hinges on his core campaign proposal to provide all Americans with $1,000 a month, was dangerous and a bad example of climate change adaptation policy.
+Yang claimed that he believed that it was “too late” to avoid many of the effects of climate change, and that in addition to efforts to mitigate the effects, the government needed to work to move people toward higher ground as a result of rising sea levels.
+The author of The Atlantic piece said that this argument — which hinges on his core campaign proposal to provide all Americans with $1,000 a month — was dangerous, and a bad example of climate change adaptation policy.

-Notably, Washington Gov. Jay Inslee, who has been focused his campaign primarily on climate change issues, did not make the cut to participate in the CNN event.
+Notably, Washington Governor Jay Inslee, who has focused his campaign primarily on climate change issues, did not make the cut to participate in the CNN event.
 Per RealClearPolitics, the Washington governor is currently polling near zero percent.

-The town hall is scheduled for September 4, and is expected to be moderated by CNN journalists Anderson Cooper, Erin Burnett, Chris Cuomo and Don Lemon, per the network.
+The town hall is scheduled for September 4, and is expected to be moderated by CNN journalists Anderson Cooper, Erin Burnett, Chris Cuomo, and Don Lemon.